 - Eat Something

-Target foods that are rich in crab content.
+Target foods that are rich in carb content.
 They help to settle the stomach upset and stabilize your blood sugar levels.
 Don’t be in such a hurry.
 Eat at your own pace—start slowly.
 If you’re feeling too nauseous, you can begin with something plain, like a toast, banana, or crackers, etc. Eating will help to boost your energy levels and get you back on your feet.

 - Take an Antacid